devbisme/kinparse/README.rst

 .. image:: https://img.shields.io/pypi/v/kinparse.svg
         :target: https://pypi.python.org/pypi/kinparse

-This is a parser for KiCad V5 schematic netlist files that are output by EESCHEMA.
+This is a parser for KiCad V5 and V6 schematic netlist files that are output by EESCHEMA.
 Just pass a file containing a netlist to the `parse_netlist()` function and it will deliver a `pyparsing object <https://pypi.python.org/pypi/pyparsing>`_ containing all the netlist's information.